taitanang/Taitanang_BlueStampPortfolio/index.md

 ![mpu-6050](MPU6050 Module.jpg)
 Figure 14: The MPU-6050

 An MPU-6050 has a MEMS accelerometer and a MEMS gyroscope, which allow the module to measure acceleration, velocity, tilt, and orientation.
 The accelerometer uses inertia to detect acceleration without a starting reference point.
-When the accelerometer accelerates, a central mass attached to a spring system will lag behind due to inertia, and the springs either stretch or compress, which can be recorded as acceleration.
+When the accelerometer accelerates, a central mass attached to a spring system will lag due to inertia, and the springs either stretch or compress, which can be recorded as acceleration.
 The MEMS gyroscope has a proof mass of four parts that is connected with springs to a central structure.
-When tilted, different parts will move due to the Coriolis effect, and calculated as tilt.
+When tilted, different parts will move due to the Coriolis effect, and are calculated as tilt.

 # Schematics
 ![Main Car Schematic](Screenshot 2025-06-20 at 14.08.30.png)